 So.
 A lot happened yesterday.

-There’s a lot of information that dropped yesterday that got written down already, but the actual weirdness of the events of the day were mostly not, which leaves a lot of people asking about it.
+There’s a lot of information that dropped yesterday that have been talked about already, but the actual weirdness of the events of the day were mostly not, which leaves a lot of people asking about it.

 I really am serious about not wanting to escalate drama, but unfortunately when circumstances are extreme, just giving an account of what happened to you can be more provocative than I’m usually comfortable with.
-I’m putting this up as unlisted so it doesn’t dredge itself up over and over again, and to minimize that trend, but for the people who are asking me already, here’s a summary.
+But, since it really is important, here’s a summary.

-Obviously, anything I say about the intentions of other people are only partially-informed speculation on my part, and should absolutely not be treated as definitive.
+Obviously, anything I say about the intentions of other people is only partially-informed speculation on my part, and should absolutely not be treated as me definitively asserting I know something about someone else’s inner mind.

-Sarah Z, a YouTube video essayist with 379K subscribers known for her work on internet community history (not to be confused with Sarah Zedig, a Homestuck twitter fan who was not involved in the day’s events other than deleting some old tweets that apparently fell out of favor with her friend group), teased the existence of a new video on twitter:
+Sarah Z1, a YouTube video essayist with 379K subscribers known for her work on internet community history, teased the existence of a new video on Twitter:

-I should note here that not only was no video out, but Sarah’s fanbase is not known for harassing the subjects of her videos.
-Her work is known to be lighthearted and done in good faith, and Aysha’s expectation to the contrary seems to come out of nowhere.
+I should note here that not only was no video out at this point, but there was no reason to think a hypothetical video would be negative.
+Sarah’s fanbase is not known for harassing the subjects of her videos.
+Her work is known to be lighthearted and done in good faith, and Aysha’s expectation to the contrary (before the video was published!) seems to come out of nowhere.

-(sarah’s video’s thoughts about trans representation were written by a trans person, by the way, in case you thought there was any merit in that last one. there isn’t!)
+(the video’s thoughts about trans representation were written by sarah’s trans cowriter by the way, in case you thought for a second there might be any merit in that last one. there isn’t!)

 Sarah first released A Brief History of Homestuck, a 2+ hour deep dive into the history of the Homestuck fandom.